 An ancestral type is the base type that the content type is deriving from, such as Document (0x0101).
 The ancestral type will define the metadata fields that are included with the custom content type.

-Ghosted page: is a page in SharePoint website which is not stored in the database instead it reference to a file which exists in the server’s file system.
-These reference files are common for all the website/site collection within that SharePoint server, i.e., if user modify a reference file then that change will reflect in all the websites/site collections within that SharePoint server automatically.
-Un-ghosted page: changes done in an un-ghosted page will not reflect in other websites within that SharePoint server.
+A ghosted page is a page in the SharePoint website which is not stored in the database instead it refers to a file which exists in the server’s file system.
+These reference files are common for all the website/site collection within that SharePoint server, i.e., if a user modifies a reference file then that change will reflect in all the websites/site collections within that SharePoint server automatically.
+Un-ghosted page: changes done in an un-ghosted page will not reflect on other websites within that SharePoint server.

-There are multiple ways to create custom master page files By copying and editing existing master page.
+There are multiple ways to create custom master page files By copying and editing an existing master page.
 By SharePoint Designer.
-By editing minimal.master using editor.
+By editing minimal.master using an editor.

 79. How to apply a custom master page?

-With 2010, developer can now set whether the pages under _Layouts use the same Master Page as the rest of the site.
-Developer can enable or disable this functionality through the web application settings in Central Administration.
-This however, is not applicable to the custom application pages.
-If developer wants the custom application page to inherit the site master page, he must derive it from Microsoft.SharePoint.WebControls.LayoutsPageBase class.
+With 2010, developers can now set whether the pages under _Layouts use the same Master Page as the rest of the site.
+Developers can enable or disable this functionality through the web application settings in Central Administration.
+This, however, is not applicable to the custom application pages.
+If a developer wants the custom application page to inherit the site master page, he must derive it from Microsoft.SharePoint.WebControls.LayoutsPageBase class.

 Custom CSS files can be linked to the master pages with the help of a class called Sharepoint:CssRegistration.